This article provides an informational video and step-by-step instructions for creating a peer-to-peer fundraiser on Handbid.

 - Event Tokens: information about the event (name, date, primary contact)

-- Organization Tokens: information about the organization who is running the fundraiser (Name and Tax ID)
+- Organization Tokens: information about the organization that is running the fundraiser (Name and Tax ID)

 For example, if you wanted to create a Default Thank You that said addressed the donor and thanked them for their donation, your template may look something like this: